Caltech-IPAC/firefly/docker/README.md

 DevMode only applies to client-side code.
 If you made changes to server-side(.java) code, you need to rerun `docker-compose up dev` to have it rebuild and redeploy.

+#### Debugger

+Client side debugging is done via the browser's DevTool.

+To debug server side code, attach your debugger to a remote JVM on localhost:5050.
+Of course, this only works while DevMode is running.

 ### HOW-TO